CarloNicolini/carlonicolini.github.io/sections/science/_posts/2018-11-28-enhanced-weighted-random-graph-continuos-weights.md

 Numerical approach to the problem
 ---------------------------------

 Here we detail a numerical approach to this problem.
-The problem has to be solved in the variables $x_i,y_i$, hence a system of $2N$ non-linear equations has to be solved.
+The problem has to be solved in the variables $$x_i,y_i$$, hence a system of $$2N$$ non-linear equations has to be solved.
 This is in general a difficult problem, and suffers of a lot of local optima.

 We first define a benchmark network that tries to replicate a typical matrix encountered in brain functional connectivity.
 It is based on a extension of the factor model used in finance